 One of the first things you’ll probably want to do when you arrive is get settled into your home.

 First, you need to print off your Arrivals pass (which is available at the end of your e-induction) and have your ID, as you will need this to collect your key.
 When you arrive in Southend you'll need to collect your keys from University Square reception, which is open 24 hours a day.
 The earliest date you can move into your accommodation is the date specified on your letter of allocation.
-General arrival dates are here but if you have requested quarantine accommodation, a different arrival date will be provided.

 Get to know your Residents' Assistant

 The Resident's Assistants (RAs) are students just like you and are employed by Residence Life to help you settle in, answer any questions you may have and organise fun events to help you meet other people.
 Every student living in campus accommodation is allocated to a specific RA and every off-campus student will also have the opportunity to contact an RA for support.
 If you live in University Accommodation, your RA will be emailing you when you arrive to say 'hello' and make sure you feel welcome in your new home.

 As a student studying on a course for more than six months, you're required to register with a local doctor throughout your period of study if you live on campus or in the local surrounding area.

 Register as soon as possible after you arrive, in case you should suddenly need medical treatment.